Robust spin relaxometry with fast adaptive Bayesian estimation: Introduction

 Over the last decade, spin sensors based on the nitrogen-vacancy (NV) center in diamond have become a widespread tool for precise, spatially-resolved measurements of local magnetic fields and magnetic noise, employing a variety of protocols to detect signals from DC to GHz regimes ~\cite{taylor_high-sensitivity_2008, degen_scanning_2008, rondin_magnetometry_2014}.
 One robust and powerful approach to sensing high-frequency magnetic noise is relaxometry, which measures the spin lifetime to detect the magnetic noise spectral density at the spin transition frequency ~\cite{tetienne_spin_2013, steinert_magnetic_2013}.
 Such measurements are particularly promising probes of biological~\cite{zhang_toward_2021} and condensed-matter systems~\cite{casola_probing_2018}, enabling observations of free radicals in individual mitochondria~\cite{nie_quantum_nodate}, antiferromagnetic textures~\cite{finco_imaging_2021}, electron-phonon interactions in graphene~\cite{andersen_electron-phonon_2019}, spin transfer effects in magnetic insulators \cite{du_control_2017} and / or metals \cite{solyom_probing_2018}, magnon dynamics~\cite{mccullian_broadband_2020} and more.

 A primary challenge in NV relaxometry is the long acquisition time required to estimate the spin decay rate, which limits the space of possible measurements, especially for drift-prone setups or short-lived samples.
 Slow acquisition is partly due to the low signal-to-noise fluorescence spin readout commonly employed in room-temperature experiments, though advances in high-collection-efficiency nanostructures~\cite{hadden_strongly_2010}, spin-to-charge conversion~\cite{shields_efficient_2015, hopper_near-infrared-assisted_2016, jaskula_improved_2019} and low-temperature detection techniques~\cite{robledo_high-fidelity_2011, zhang_high-fidelity_2021}, offer promising avenues for improvement.
-For large-dynamic-range measurements, wherein the scale of the spin lifetime is not known \emph{a priori}, another source of inefficiency arises: typically experiments measure the spin over a fixed range of delay times as it relaxes, and fit a decay model to extract relevant rates.
-This is effective at covering the range of possible values, but necessarily ensures that significant experimental time is spent probing at delays that provide relatively little information.
+In addition to improvements in readout physics, the choice of settings can have a profound effect on measurement efficiency.
+Without some prior knowledge of the results, a static list of measurement settings is very likely to spend time on measurements that will have little impact on the results.
+Especially in high-dynamic-range relaxometry measurements, (i.e. where the initial range of possible decay times is very large compared to the desired precision of the measurement) the need to allow for a wide range of possible results will lead to inefficient non-adaptive protocols.

 Bayesian adaptive approaches are well-suited to situations with a high dynamic range.
 By employing previous outcomes to improve subsequent measurements, adaptive techniques iteratively seek the most sensitive measurement protocol.
 In the context of NV sensing, adaptive methods have yielded significant speedups in DC magnetometry~\cite{bonato_optimized_2016, dinani_bayesian_2019, dushenko_sequential_2020, mcmichael_sequential_2021}, characterization of nuclear spins~\cite{joas_online_2021}, and charge state detection~\cite{danjou_maximal_2016}.